Affectiva: Media analytics

 Affectiva's technology was first deployed in media analytics, for market research purposes.
-The company had since then tested more than 53,000 ads in 90 countries.
+The company had since then tested more than 100,000 ads in more than 90 countries.
 Brands, advertising agencies and insights firms used the company's Emotion AI to measure the unfiltered and unbiased emotional responses consumers have when viewing video ads and movie trailers.
 These insights helped improve brand and media content, and predict key metrics in advertising such as sales lift, purchase intent and virality.
 Affectiva's technology was also used in qualitative research.

 Affectiva had partnered with leading insights firms such as Kantar, LRW, Added Value and Unruly.
 Through these collaborations, 28 percent of the Fortune Global 500 companies, and 70 percent of the world's largest advertisers, used Affectiva's Emotion AI.

 On September 5, 2019, Affectiva announced the appointment of Graham Page, a seasoned Kantar executive, as Global Managing Director of Media Analytics to expand on the company's existing footprint in the media analytics space.

 Automotive

-On March 21, 2018, Affectiva launched Affectiva Automotive AI, the first multi-modal in-cabin sensing solution to understand what is happening with people in a vehicle.
-It used cameras in the car to measure in real time, the state of the driver, the state of the occupants and the state of the vehicle interior (i.e. cabin).
-This insight helped car manufacturers, fleet management companies and rideshare providers improve road safety and build better driver monitoring systems, by understanding dangerous driver behavior such as drowsiness, distraction and anger.
-It was also used to create more comfortable and enjoyable transportation experiences, by understanding how passengers react to the environment, such as content they can consume in the back of the car.
+On March 21, 2018, Affectiva launched Affectiva Automotive AI, a system designed to monitor the condition of drivers and passengers, in real-time, using in-vehicle cameras.

-In addition to understanding driver and occupant emotional and cognitive states, Affectiva Automotive AI could also detect contextual cabin information such as the number of passengers, where they are sitting and if an object is present.
+The technology was intended to help car manufacturers, fleet management companies and rideshare providers improve road safety and build better driver monitoring systems.Affectiva Automotive AI could also detect contextual cabin information such as the number of passengers, where they are sitting, and if an object is present.

-Affectiva worked with a number of leading car manufacturers and transportation technology companies, including Aptiv, Cerence, Hyundai Kia, Faurecia, Porsche, BMW, GreenRoad Technologies, and Veoneer.
+Affectiva worked with a number of leading car manufacturers and transportation technology companies, including Hyundai Kia,Porsche, and BMW.

-Acquisition

-In June 2021 Smart Eye acquired Affectiva.